The automotive industry is quite large, and as such there are many manufacturers involved.

 When is The Best Time to Get OEM Parts?

-OEM parts work best if you are repairing your car after a crash or a collision.
-After such an incident it is necessary for you to get the right part as an aftermarket one might not fit your car perfectly.
+OEM parts work best when you repair your car after an accident or collision.
+After such an incident, it is essential that you get the right part, as an aftermarket part may not perfectly match your car.

-Furthermore, an OEM part is better if you have leased your car from a financial institution.
-A lease makes the bank the owner of your car and if you make any changes to it in terms of changing parts your car’s value will automatically decrease.
+Also, an OEM part is better if you have leased your car from a financial institution.
+Leasing makes the bank the owner of your car, and if you make changes to your car by replacing parts, the value of your car will automatically decrease.

-Lastly, there is the issue of insurance.
-Some insurance companies prefer only OEM parts as they ensure your car is working at the factory specifications.
-However, there are some insurance providers that prefer aftermarket parts since they are cheaper.
-With such insurers, you have to check their contract thoroughly since they might charge you extra for an OEM part.
+Finally, there is the question of insurance.
+Some insurance companies prefer only OEM parts, as they ensure that your car works to factory specifications.
+However, there are some insurance companies that prefer aftermarket parts because they are cheaper.
+With such insurers, you need to check your contract thoroughly, as they may charge you a premium for an OEM part.

 The Best Option?

-As we have learned, all aftermarket parts are not created equal — but all OEM parts are.
-At the end of the day, it is your decision entirely which one you go for.
-As a rule of thumb, you should go for OEM parts where you can for everything else you have aftermarket parts.
+As we have learned, not all aftermarket parts are the same – but all OEM parts are.
+Ultimately, it’s your decision which one you choose.
+As a rule of thumb, you should choose OEM parts, where you have the option; for everything else, you have aftermarket parts.